francescorn/replicating_great_tits_weather_figure2/README.md

 All graphs are coded using the packages pandas, seaborn, requests, and matplotlib.

 ### a)
-The graph depicts the relationship between the residual maximum temperature at ages 4-8 days and the nestling mass at age 14 days.
-There appears to be a
+Depicted is the relationship between the residual maximum temperature at ages 4-8 days and the nestling mass at age 14 days.

 ![a](images/a.png)

 ### b)
-This graph illustrates the relationship between the residual maximum temperature at ages 4-8 days and the nestling mass at age 14 days for different years.
+Illustrated is the relationship between the residual maximum temperature at ages 4-8 days and the nestling mass at age 14 days for different years.

 ![b](images/baa.png)

 ### c)
-This graph shows the relationship between the number of fledglings per nest are depicted and the residual minimum temperature.
+Shown is the relationship between the number of fledglings per nest are depicted and the residual minimum temperature.

 ![c](images/c.png)